 The Facebook ad network offers a top opportunity to make ad campaigns that are truly data-driven.
 Facebook can offer this thanks to the fact that they know so much about its users (more so than even Google I would argue).
 This is good news to savvy advertisers which know how to utilize the data to their advantage.
 Here are a few examples of Facebook and Instagram ads with review data:

 You can add review content to basically any ad type which Facebook employs but Facebook DPA doesn’t currently support to do it in an automated way like Google or Amazon does.

 Finally, some tips for successful usage of reviews content in ads

 There are several things to remember when using review content in ads, I will here highlight a few.

 Number one; if possible, in the ad format you use, try to get some text in there.
 Text from a review is far less intrusive than a marketing text and also, having only the star rating doesn’t bring as much weight.

 Number two; mix review content from expert reviews and user reviews because both are valuable.
-Expert review content (like an “Editor’s Choice” logo from a well-known review publication) tends to effect technical people more than it effects non-technical persons which tend to rely on the word from their fellow consumers to a larger extent.
+Expert review content (like an “Editor’s Choice” logo from a well-known review publication) tends to affect technical people more than it affects non-technical persons which tend to rely on the word from their fellow consumers to a larger extent.

 Number three; for higher-priced products, reviews are even more important for reaching high CTR and high conversion levels in ad campaigns.
 This is natural because people tend to be more hesitant when the price is higher.